MaksGrynk/python-for-qa-1/3-python-intermediate/homework.rst

 --------

 1. Write a program to generate list with all numbers divisible by 2 and 3 between 1 and 10000 using two approaches:

     - list comprehension

     - filter function

 2. Print a number of sentences in a file alice_in_wonderland.txt (a sentence shall end in either a dot . or a tripple-dot ...)

-3. Exercise placeholder
+3. Exercise placeholder - list with strings, transform to dates, handle case format is not supported.

 Level 2
 --------

 4. We need to decrease issues count and priority in Python for QA - bugs list - Sheet1.csv.
 Write a program to decrease each issue priority to one level (critical -> high, high -> medium, medium -> low), issues that have low level now should be removed.
 Save result into new CSV file.

 5. Write a script to automatically generate directories and files (empty 6 files with names task*.py where * is task number between 1 and 6) structure for python-for-qa course.
 Result should looks like:

     - python-for-qa
         - lesson1